DomBBB/test/README.md

 ---

-## 🌐 Resources

-Using the App
+## 📑 Using the App

-After starting the app, you’ll see the main navigation page with options to upload images, view a gallery, and edit images.
+After starting the app, you’ll see the main navigation page with buttons to upload images, edit images, and view a gallery.

-1. Uploading an Image
+1. Upload Image

     Go to the Upload page.
     Select an image from your computer or choose a sample image from the app's library.